Explorer, National Geographic Fellow, Journalist, Producer, Author

 U.S. Department of Health and Human Services

-Dr. Giroir received his bachelor's degree in biology from Harvard University and a medical degree from the University of Texas Southwestern Medical Center, where he conducted his residency, chief residency, and fellowship in pediatrics.
+He received a bachelor's degree in biology from Harvard University and a medical degree from the University of Texas Southwestern Medical Center.

 Jerome Adams, M.D., M.P.H.